Darwin1337/sandbox-react-native/README.md

-# Sandbox Web
+# Sandbox React Native

-The goal of this project is to be used to support an automation challenge testing by providing a web application.
+This is the React Native version of Celfocus Sandbox https://github.com/qa-automation-challenge/sandbox Download the .apk to use it on your local tests or compile it yourself